dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Parameters:**
 - `<database-instance-name>`: The name of the database instance to provision.
-- `-a, --admin <string>`: The administrator username for this database instance.
+- `-U, --username <string>`: Your username for this database instance.
-- `-W, --password <string>`: The administrator password for this database instance.
+- `-W, --password [string]`: Your password for this database instance.
+If not provided, will be prompted on the command line.

 ---